catskytw/QNAPFramework/README.md

 ##More Detail
 ###AOP:<br/>
 In this framework, we implement the [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) concept, whose aspects are log, analysis and security check.
-We provide a tool named QNAPObjectProxy based on NSProxy which reflects any selector of classes and we suggest you to use it, if you really know how much AOP can assist your project.
+We provide a tool named QNAPObjectProxy based on NSProxy which reflects any selector of classes, thus we could insert any jointpoint into any target which could purify the logic in our method.